vidify/vidify/README.md

 ## How to install

+Download the latest [release](https://github.com/marioortizmanero/spotify-videoclips/releases).
+Uncompress the .tar.gz file and run inside the folder:

+`python ./setup.py install`

+*Note: you can add the --user flag to install it locally*

+### Manually:

 All you have to do is to install the latest version of `youtube-dl` and `python-vlc`.
 With pip:

 * `pip install --user youtube-dl; pip install --user python-vlc`

+Then you can execute the script with python as you like.

 *Note that they're avaliable on the AUR too: [youtube-dl](https://www.archlinux.org/packages/community/any/youtube-dl/), [python-vlc](https://aur.archlinux.org/packages/python-vlc/)*.